Anna Delvey Now: Is The Real Anna Sorokin Free From Jail?

 She feared that Delvey might be dead.
 She approached the car to make sure she was breathing, which she was.
 Red flags rose, but not enough for Dee to make waves.

 Dee’s future interactions with Anna Delvey were strange, to say the least.
 She would see Delvey from time to time and was even invited to a “dinner thing” that Dee says turned out to be a very awkward evening.
-The strangeness of the night ended when Delvey came to talk to Dee and show her pictures of a six-bedroom, rooftop apartment on the West Side that Delvey says she was going to rent for $12,000 a month.
+The strangeness of the night ended when Delvey came to talk to Dee and show her pictures of a six-bedroom rooftop apartment on the West Side that Delvey said she was going to rent for $12,000 a month.

 The final time Dee had to deal with Delvey was another awkward situation.
 Dee was with her then-boyfriend during Paris Fashion Week.
 Dee had received a text from Delvey suggesting they should come to hang out with her and her friends at the Hotel Du Louvre.
 When the pair arrived, Dee says there were six people sitting in a near-empty room.